-This is a self-drive option from Fiordland Lodge to Milford Sound where you meet up with your guide.
+You will be picked up from Fiordland Lodge by your guide and drive through to Milford Sound.
 Then departing from Milford Sound, you begin with a short boat ride to Sandfly Point.
 The walk meanders alongside the cascading Arthur River through lush rainforest to Giant Gate.
 This spectacular waterfall is best viewed from the large swing bridge spanning the river.

 Walking at an easy going pace in a small group, your knowledgeable nature guide will point out the native plants and birds inhabiting this lush environment, and share the track’s stories, bringing the history of the area to life.

-Please note that you will need to depart Fiordland Lodge at approximately 6.15am for Milford Sound with your own transport where you will meet up with your guide, join the water taxi to Sandfly Point and the Milford Track, then walk to Giant Gate Waterfall, an iconic and highly photographed waterfall.
+Please note that you will depart Fiordland Lodge at approximately 6.45am for Milford Sound with your scheduled transport and guide, join the water taxi to Sandfly Point and the Milford Track, then walk to Giant Gate Waterfall, an iconic and highly photographed waterfall.
 The track is flat and well maintained through spectacular forest, river and lake scenery.